-NOTE: In write-behind mode, Hazelcast coalesces updates on a specific key, i.e. applies only the last update on it.
+NOTE: In write-behind mode, by default Hazelcast coalesces updates on a specific key, i.e. applies only the last update on it.
+But, you can set MapStoreConfig#setWriteCoalescing to FALSE and you can store all updates performed on a key to the data store.